ShravaniDurgi2093/Build-a-chatbot-with-Amazon-Lex/README.md

 # Build-a-chatbot-with-Amazon-Lex
+This is project 1 of AI and AWS five series projects

 Amazon Lex:
 ✔ Easily add AI that understands intent, maintains context, and automates simple tasks across many languages.